comdif/CUCM-CDR-PHP-BILLING/README.md

 AXLAPI.wsdl, AXLEnums.xsd, AXLSoap.xsd in this directory.

 - Login to Cisco Unified Serviceability and configure your Call manager to send CDRS via SFTP to the dir /var/www/html/CDRS.

+# Todo

+Work is in progress ..
+Need to build the configuration GUI to configure your local prefix and trunk prefix if you have one and build the billing report page :-)